aMMokschaf/csvGeom/README.md

 ```

 ### Localization
-The gui currently supports german, turkish, english and french languages.
-The default-language is english.
+The gui currently supports German, Turkish, English and French.
+The default-language is English.
 If you wish to use another language, please run

 ```
 python3 csvGeom.py --l [language]